junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Sam answers, "Martin Luther King Jr., the guy is a genius."

 "And that's connected to our problem how?"
 Dean frowns, "Please don't tell me it's the Darkness problem again."
+Flash memory of Amara appears in front of him again, he moves his feet uneasily.

 "Sort of.
 I think."
 Sam explains, "I have a theory, what if, this angel black death is actually a leftover symptom from getting too close to the Darkness?
 Angels' true forms are like lights, right?
-Light gets covered by the darkness, so with the opposite of the light, the lack of light in their system, they can't recover the light, so they're dying.
+Light gets covered by the darkness, so with the opposite of the light, the lack of light, in their system, they can't recover, so they're dying.
 It sort of makes sense."

 "And the cure is more light?"
 Dean manages to catch up.